GPHY - Geography

 GPHY 484R Applied GIS & Spatial Analysis: 3 Credits (2 Lec, 1 Lab)

-PREREQUISITE: GPHY 384, either STAT 217 or STAT 332 or STAT 337, and consent of instructor.
+PREREQUISITE: GPHY 384 and STAT 332 or STAT 337.
 (Sp) Advanced spatial analysis, synthesis and modeling concepts and methods.
 Semester projects apply theory and concepts to a project related to student's discipline.
 Students learn to develop GIS applications to address a variety of issues

 GPHY 490R Undergraduate Research: 1-6 Credits (1 Other)